This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - When She Smiles: In the end of episode 41, she gives a real genuine smile thanks to her deciding to be more independent with the help and support of her friends.

 - Yamato Nadeshiko: She was raised by her father to be this ideal.
 She has a calm and ladylike personality, is very skilled at traditional Japanese activities like archery, flower arrangements and tea ceremonies, and is very loyal to her family.
-Even after becoming a Cure, she's still uneasy about the fact that she's now keeping a secret from her father.
+Even after becoming a Cure, she's still uneasy about the fact that she's now keeping a secret from her father, and her character arc involves her learning to find her own path rather than what her father lays out for her.

 - You Gotta Have Blue Hair: Her hair is violet.